adh182/adh182/README.md

 Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Adh.
 I’m currently learning physics.
 My concentration is Computational Physics and Modelling.
-I am also interested in Machine Learning and Data Science.
+I am also interested in Machine Learning and Quantum Computing.

 #### 📫 How to reach me ....